ErykHalicki/Chess-Bot/README.md

 honorable mention to [a similar, but much more advanced project](https://github.com/Stargor14/carnosaEngine) i attempted, but eventually scrapped

-That one tried to recreate this project, but with a heavy focus on machine learning and evolutionary neural networks / biomimetic algorithms
+That one tried to recreate this project, but with a heavy focus on machine learning and evolutionary neural networks / biomimetic algorithms.
+It ended up being a bit too ambitious for me at the moment

 ## Topics: Tree Search, computer graphics, Web API